Why Monitor Your Facebook Ads?

 Facebook Ad Manager also provides automatic reports via email as a .xlsx or .csv file!

 However, you will need to set up a report first.
 Here are the steps to taking advantage of this feature:

 - Click on the 3-by-3 dotted icon in the top-left corner and select Ads Reporting.

 - Click on Create Report and choose from the options provided- pivot table, trend line chart, or bar chart.

 - Create your report using the bar on the right side to add the metrics you want to see.

 - Click on the blue hyperlink in the top-left corner.
 Note that Your hyperlink may look different depending on your country, the number of ad accounts you’re reporting on, etc.

 While Facebook Ads Reporting doesn’t have the feature to create data visualizations- like Google Data Studio- Ads Manager can be an effective tool for providing performance data to investors.
-By leveraging Facebook’s customizable dashboard and reporting features will not only enhance your understanding of performance and simplify your optimization approach, but you can also use these data to create more effective marketing strategies for the future.
+Leveraging Facebook’s customizable dashboard and reporting features will enhance your understanding of performance and simplify your optimization approach.
+Still, you can also use these data to create more effective marketing strategies for the future.